Getting An Old Car Running

 Reading the firing end of the plug reveals what kind of tune the motor was in when it last ran.
 There's probably dozens of various plug end appearances, but here's the ones most commonly found.

-• Black, sooty plugs - Carbon fouling, caused by a rich fuel mixture.
+Black, sooty plugs - This indicates carbon fouling, caused by a rich fuel mixture.

 Before re-installing spark plugs, pour some Marvel Mystery Oil (or similar lightweight fluid) into the spark plug holes.
 This will help free up the piston rings in the event they're stuck.
 One cap-full at a time is all that's necessary, and remember it takes time for the oil to penetrate.